Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

-As we have seen earlier the sun disk doesn't set anywhere on earth, but swallowed by the sky goddess.
-So the quote above must be about the spirit of the sun disk, in the form of Tmu, he sets in the Land of Life, and united to his mother (the sky goddess Nut) in Manu.
-It seems that Manu is the western horizon or an area somewhere in ancient Egypt.
+As we have seen earlier the sun's disk doesn't set anywhere on earth, but swallowed by the sky goddess.
+So the quote above must be about the spirit of the sun's disk, in the form of Tmu, he sets in the Land of Life, and united to his mother (the sky goddess Nut) in Manu.
+It seems that Manu is the western horizon or an area somewhere in the west of the ancient Egypt.

 The picture to the right is a copy from Budge's dictionary; it is about a place called "Ta en ankh", and means Land of Life; Ta means land; ankh means Life.
 Budge defines it as a district of Heliopolis.
 We have already seen that the first Rastau is in Heliopolis.
-This place, the land of life, is most likely the one meant in the text above.
+This place, the land of life, must be the one meant in the text above.